emaloney/MBDataEnvironment/README.md

 The `^debugBreak()` function takes an input message that is logged to the console before breaking into the debugger.

-> **Important:** If `^debugBreak()` is executed when the application is not running in the Xcode debugger, the application will crash.
+> **Important:** If `^debugBreak()` is called in a `DEBUG` build when the application is *not* running in the Xcode debugger, the application will crash.

 ##### ^tokenize(...)

-The `^tokenize()` function tokenizes the input expression in the object context and prints the resulting token to the console.
+The `^tokenize()` function tokenizes the input expression in the object context and prints the resulting tokens to the console.

 Tokenization shows you how your expressions are being interpreted by Mockingbird.

 For example: